Welcome to Lazy Man and Money

 Q: Why do you blog about personal finance?

-A: I’ve been interested in personal finance for around 25 years and would often read my mom’s Kiplinger’s Magazine.
+A: I’ve been interested in personal finance since I was around 13 years old.
+I would often read my mom’s Kiplinger’s Magazine.
 I was the only person I know in high school with mutual funds.
 I started this blog because I have some different views on finances and Money Magazine usually doesn’t cover them.
 Here are ten more reasons why I blog about personal finance.

 Q: You’ve convinced me that I should blog, can you help me get started?